-Welcome to the homepage for McGill MATH 262 Intermediate Calculus (Winter 2017), taught by Prof. Stephen W. Drury, at Jacob’s Help Desk!
+Welcome to the homepage for McGill MATH 262 Intermediate Calculus (Winter 2018) taught by Drury, at Jacob’s Help Desk!

-- Cost & payment info for Math262.com sessions.
+- Cost & payment info for Math262.com Weekly Mastery Lectures.

 - Upcoming Sessions for Math 262.

 - Everything you need to know about Math 262: The Long View.

 - MATH 262 Mastery Lectures Facebook Group

 About the Weekly Mastery Lectures for McGill MATH 262 (Winter 2018)

 The weekly sessions for Math 262 are 2h, small-group, sessions that aim to clarify the concepts and theory presented in the class lectures.
 They include detailed, typeset, colour-coded notes that explain the concepts and notation in an easy-to-understand way.
 The notes are carefully designed as interactive documents that provide students with a chance to engage the material during the session and also include classic, representative problems for the class as well as additional practice problems, whenever possible.

 During the session we will look at detailed, developed solutions meant to illustrate different aspects of the material in a systematic, structured and easy-to-follow approach.
 Solutions are colour-coded to make it easy for students to see through the barrage of symbols and focus on the key concepts.
 It’ll also help you learn to structure your answers efficiently and effectively, so that the logic of the solution is clear to you (and the marker!).

 The sessions are also designed with a view of the entire course in mind, so you know where to invest your time both in terms of success in this class, as well as in terms of the topics that will have the greatest application in future classes.